 - Work independently and in collaboration with others;

 - Develop greater self-confidence and self-awareness;

 - Become more internationally minded and globally aware; and most of all,

 - Will apply their knowledge to real world scenarios and situations.

-The course is rigorous and requires dedication and commitment from our students.
-It will not be perceived or promoted as an ‘easy option.’
-With our former Esol Education school in Dubai, Deira International School, having been one of the first 6 schools in the world to introduce the programme in 2009, we have first-hand experience of its value.
-Our IBCP graduates have gone on to successful futures in academic and vocational post-secondary education, apprenticeships, and directly into employment.
+Esol Education's former school, Deira International School, was one of the first 6 schools in the world to introduce the programme in 2009.
+Their IBCP graduates have gone on to successful futures in academic and vocational post-secondary education, apprenticeships, and directly into employment.
 Some examples are:

 - Hospitality degree at Breda University of Applied Science, Netherlands

 - Foundation degree in Computer Gaming at SEEVIC College UK